Ready to Embark on an Exciting Journey with WIN?

 » Also Read: How to Start a Home Inspection Business

-Mold inspectors in the U.S. can make between $40,000 and $70,000 annually.
-Home inspectors, on the other hand, generally earn between $50,000 and $80,000 per year.
-Like mold inspectors, home inspectors’ salaries depend on their level of experience, the demand in their region, and their ability to offer diverse inspection services.
+Mold inspectors in the U.S. can make between $36,988 and $48,711 annually.
+Home inspectors, on the other hand, generally earn between $50,000 and $80,000 per year, or more if they are also certified to do mold testing.
+Like home inspectors, mold inspectors’ salary depends on their level of experience, the demand in their region, and their ability to offer diverse inspection services.

 » Also Read: How Much Do Home Inspectors Make?